 1. Make a Storage Cubby Under Your Workbench

 To start, get ¾-inch plywood and make the frame of the cubbies so it’s as big as your workbench.
 Get your largest power tools and measure out the space you’ll need to create a cubby for them.
-Once you have these measurements, fill the remaining space with dividers.
+Once you have these measurements, fill the remaining with dividers.
 You should screw or nail them through the bottom, top, and middle boards to create small boxes.
 This space should have two levels when you finish.

-2. Storage for Your Pointy Tools
+2. Storage Ideas for Your Pointy Tools

-This tool storage idea will help you keep track of all of your point tools like drill bits, router bits, pencils, Allen wrenches and awls by having them in one place.
+These tool storage ideas will help you keep track of all of your point tools like drill bits, router bits, pencils, Allen wrenches and awls by having them in one place.
 To make this easy pincushion, you’ll need ½-inch plywood and your desired size for the foam.
 Get a foam-compatible adhesive and apply a thin layer of glue to the back of it.
 Press it onto your plywood base and leave it to dry for a few hours.